zenml-io/zenml/docs/book/features/step-fixtures.md

 `StepContext` provides additional context inside a step function.
 It is used to access materializers and artifact URIs inside a step function.

-You do not need to create a StepContext object yourself and pass it when creating the step, as long as you specify it in the signature ZenML will create the `StepContext` and automatically pass it when executing your step.
+You do not need to create a `StepContext` object yourself and pass it when creating the step, as long as you specify it in the signature.
+ZenML will create the `StepContext` and automatically pass it when executing your step.

 Note: When using a `StepContext` inside a step, ZenML disables caching for this step by default as the context provides access to external resources which might influence the result of your step execution.
-To enable caching anyway, explicitly enable it in the @step decorator or when initializing your custom step class.
+To enable caching anyway, explicitly enable it in the `@step` decorator or when initializing your custom step class.

-Within a step, there are many things that you can use the `StepContext` object for.
-E.g.:
+Within a step, there are many things for which you can use the `StepContext` object.
+For example:

 ```python
 @enable_INTEGRATION  # can be `enable_whylogs`, `enable_mlflow` etc.